arjunptm/GITS/docs/supported_commands.md

 * `gits init: This variant creates a repository with a working directory so you can actually work`
 * `gits init --bare: This variant creates a repository without a working directory`

+#### gits logging
+This function initializes gits logger and creates handler to be used consequently

 #### gits mv
 Function that moves/renames a file, while maintaining the file history.
 Performs operation as similar to git mv command.